EbmeyerSt/GEnView/README.md

   ```

 **WARNING**: if you specify --taxa 'all', genview-makedb will attempt to download all available genomes and plasmids - > 4TB of data!
 Processing of all data at once will take several **days** on a large server.
 Consider downloading smaller subsets instead.
 If you do not know in which taxa your gene is present, we recommend doing a manual blast at https://blast.ncbi.nlm.nih.gov/Blast.cgi first - This will show you in which taxa your reference sequence is found!

+**genview-makedb parameter details**

+--update | Update a previously created database.
+When using --update, specify the path to a directory containing the genview database you want to update as the target directory (-d) for this run

+--uniprot_db | Path to uniprotKB diamond database for annotation of the target genes flanking sequences.
+GenView will automatically attempt to download the database if --uniprot_db is not specified

 `genview-visualize` (python /path/to/genview/genview_scripts/genview_visualize.py if downloaded manually) takes the previously extracted sequences as input and creates an interactive visualization of the reference gene in its different genetic environments.